Frank T Bird

 “Mr Bird will see you now.”

-He was a tall man and towered over James as he stood to greet him.
+He was a tall man, towering over James as he stood to greet him.
 James felt like a dwarf.
-Also, Mr Bird was wearing a tweed suit, a rather magnificent one actually, and to James’ horror, almost the same colour and material as his own.
+Also, Mr Bird was wearing a tweed suit — a rather magnificent one actually, and to James’ horror, almost the same colour and material as his own.

-There was a great ripping sound as James lifted his arm to shake Mr Bird’s hand.
-James tried to keep a regular expression but succeeded in pulling a very strange face, while Mr Bird very subtly raised one eyebrow.
+There was a tremendous ripping sound as James lifted his arm to shake Mr Bird’s hand.
+James tried to keep a regular expression but succeeded in pulling a very strange face while Mr Bird very subtly raised one eyebrow.
 James wondered why he couldn’t have just subtly raised an eyebrow.
 That’s how a real man would react.
 Deep down, he knew the answer.